SilverStatus/Docker-operation/README.md

 # Docker-operation
 Operate docker using ansible

-docker_operation.yaml file contains script to install & manage docker on centos 7. == main script default_var.yaml file contains variable used for main script == variable file
+--> docker_operation.yaml file contains script to install & manage docker on centos 7. == main script.
+--> default_var.yaml file contains variable used for main script == variable file.

 How to use this script:
 - download all file (docker_operation.yaml & default_var.yaml)